Optimization for the propagation of a multiparticle quantum walk in a one-dimensional lattice: Introduction

-Quantum walk can simulate physical phenomena in condensed matter physics such as Anderson localization and Bloch oscillations.
-Anderson localization \citep{anderson1958absence}, the absence of diffusion of a quantum mechanical state, can be produced in quantum walk when the walk is subjected to disorder \citep{crespi2013anderson2,mendes2019localizationdelocalization2} or when the walk is inhomogeneous in the transition of a walker from one site to the others dependent on both the coin state and the position state \citep{shikano2010localization,konno2010localization}.
-The relation between the localization and the degeneracy of the eigenstates of quantum walk is studied in \citep{inui2005localization,inui2004localization}.
-Quan Lin et al. simulated the non-Hermitian topological Anderson insulator experimentally by disordered photonic quantum walks \citep{lin2022observation}.
+The quantum walk is an interesting quantum protocol with distinctive properties, such as quadratic speedup in the propagation of particles \citep{konno2002quantum}, and exponentially fast hitting \citep{childs2003exponential,tang2018experimental2}, compared to its classical counterpart.
+These nonclassical behaviors have motivated intense research interest in exploring the intrinsic nature of the quantum walk and its potential applications \citep{venegas-andraca2012quantum,kadian2021quantum}.
+So far, the quantum walk has been found to be a powerful tool in many quantum computing and quantum information tasks, e.g., spatial search \citep{portugal2013quantum,wong2016laplacian,shenvi2003quantum}, graph isomorphism testing \citep{rudinger2012noninteracting,douglas2008aclassical,gamble2010twoparticle,berry2011twoparticle2}, universal quantum computation \citep{childs2013universal,singh2021universal,childs2009universal}, and quantum teleportation \citep{yan2019generalized,li2019anew}.
+Quantum walks can also simulate physical phenomena in condensed matter physics such as Anderson localization and Bloch oscillations.
+Anderson localization \citep{anderson1958absence}, the absence of diffusion of a quantum mechanical state, can be produced in a quantum walk when the walk is subjected to disorder \citep{crespi2013anderson2,mendes2019localizationdelocalization2} or when the walk is inhomogeneous in the transition of a walker from one site to the others dependent on both the coin state and the position state \citep{shikano2010localization,konno2010localization}.
+The relation between the localization and the degeneracy of the eigenstates of a quantum walk is studied in Refs. \citep{inui2005localization,inui2004localization}.
+Lin \emph{et al.} simulated the non-Hermitian topological Anderson insulator experimentally by disordered photonic quantum walks \citep{lin2022observation}.